BoxiGod/TurtleNetworkLPoSDistributer/README.md

 blockStorage: 'blocks.json', // put here file for storing block history
 assetId: '', // put here assetId of node's token
 excludeList: [''], // put here address, which won't get fee for holding node's token
-percentageOfFeesToDistributeHOLDers: 20, // put here how much distribute to holders, can be 0.
+percentageOfFeesToDistributeHOLDers: 20, // put here how much distribute to holders.
+Can be 0, if you don't have holders or don't want to distribute to them.
 minAmounttoPayTN: 0, // put here TN min amount to pay
 minAmountToPayBTN: 0 // put here node's token min amount to pay };